 Termination (Continued) Deferred benefit Amount Benefit computed under law in effect at termination and increased by the following annual augmentation percentage: (a.)
 0.00% before July 1, 1979; (b.)
 5.00% from July 1, 1979 to January 1, 1981; (c.)
 3.00% until age 55, or until January 1, 2012, whichever is earlier; (d.)
 5.00% thereafter until the annuity begins but prior to January 1, 2012; and (e.)
 2.00% from January 1, 2012 thereafter.
 Amount is payable at normal or early retirement.
-If a member terminated prior to July 1, 1997 but was not eligible to commence his or her pension before July 1, 1997, an actuarial increase shall be made for the change in the post-retirement interest rates from 5.00% to 6.00%.
+If a member terminated prior to July 1, 1997 but was not eligible to commence his or her pension before July 1, 1997, an actuarial increase shall be made for C the change in the post-retirement interest rates from 5.00% to 6.00%.
 Combined service annuity Members are eligible for combined service benefits if they: (a.)
-Have sufficient allowable service in total that equals or exceeds the applicable service credit vesting requirement of the retirement plan with the longest applicable service credit vesting requirement; and(b.)
+Have sufficient allowable service in total that equals or exceeds the applicable service credit vesting requirement of the retirement plan with the longest applicable service credit vesting requirement; and (b.)
 Have at least six months of allowable service credit in each plan worked under; and (c.)
 Are not in receipt of a benefit from another plan, or have applied for benefits with an effective date within one year.
-Members who meet the above requirements must have their benefit based on the following: (a.)
-Allowable service in all covered plans are combined in order to determine eligibility for early retirement. (b.)
+Members who meet the above requirements must have their benefit based on

+(a.)
+Allowable service in all covered plans are combined in order to determine eligibility for early retirement.

+(b.)
 Average salary is based on the high five consecutive years during their entire service in all covered plans.
-Optional Form Conversion Factors Actuarially equivalent factors based on RP-2000 mortality for healthy annuitants, white collar adjustment, projected to 2025 using scale AA, blended 55% males, and 6.5% interest.
-Changes in Plan Provisions Effective July 1, 2015, a provision was added so that if the 2.5% post- retirement benefit increase is triggered and the State Employees Retirement Fund funding ratio determined on a Market Value of Assets basis declines to less than 80% for the most recent year or 85% for two consecutive years, the benefit increase will decrease to 2.0% until the plan reaches a 90% funding ratio for two consecutive years.